 Throughout middle school and high school, Todd began to thrive as an active member of his Poway Community.
 Todd participated in over 15 swim meets, holds multiple olympic medals and participated in a work experience program holding jobs at Pizza Hut, Miller’s Outpost and Sav-on Pharmacy.

 Once Todd reached 21 years old he was ready to find a program that focused just as strongly on his personal development as his previous education had.
-John and Lynda did extensive research on the number of service providers throughout San Diego, and with high hopes chose Employment & Community Options.
+John and Lynda did extensive research on the number of service providers throughout San Diego, and with high hopes chose Options For All.

-Time sure does fly by, Todd has now been with E&CO for over 20 years.
-He was hired by TGI Fridays restaurant in Carmel Mountain to work with his wonderful E&CO Job Coach, John Alummoottil, and his long-time buddy, Michael Alhadeff.
+Time sure does fly by, Todd has now been with Options For All for over 20 years.
+He was hired by TGI Fridays restaurant in Carmel Mountain to work with his wonderful Options For All Job Coach, John Alummoottil, and his long-time buddy, Michael Alhadeff.
 Todd loved his job where he cleaned and prepped the restaurant before they would open.
 He was given a TGIF uniform shirt and was very proud to work and earn his own paycheck.
 Todd even worked closely with his parents to plan his weekly expenses, write checks and use his check register.

 Todd enjoys spending time with his favorite person, sister Shannon and her husband Matt and nephews Lucas and Jack.
 His favorite activities are swimming, body surfing at the beach, walking and hiking, and eating out.

-He also enjoys the weekly Saturday night dinner dances with Susie and Carlos DAgostino at the Sabre Springs Recreational Center.
-He sees many of his friends from E&CO and from his former days with the Poway Unified School District’s Special Ed classes.
+He also enjoys the weekly Saturday night dinner dances with Susie and Carlos D’Agostino at the Sabre Springs Recreational Center.
+He sees many of his friends from Options For All and from his former days with the Poway Unified School District’s Special Ed classes.

-Here at E&CO, a story like Todd’s is that of an individual in pursuit of a fulfilling and accomplished life with parents who have the highest hopes for their son.
+Here at Options For All, a story like Todd’s is that of an individual in pursuit of a fulfilling and accomplished life with parents who have the highest hopes for their son.
 Just like us, Todd deserves to be challenged, taught, supported, and to have the opportunity to become a contributing member of his community.

-We are very proud of the 20+ years Todd has spent as a bright light in our E&CO Poway Program.
+We are very proud of the 20+ years Todd has spent as a bright light in our Options For All Poway Program.
 It is because of the support of donors like you that we are able to continue providing safe and nurturing programs for adults with intellectual and developmental disabilities.

-Todd’s parents, John & Lynda have generously donated a lead gift toward this year’s campaign goal of raising $10,000.
+Todd’s parents, John and Lynda have generously donated a lead gift toward this year’s campaign goal of raising $10,000.